-- 5.56 Business permits allow registered Hackney business owners to park in their home zone, providing that the use of a vehicle is essential to the running of their business.
+- 5.55 Business permits allow registered Hackney business owners to park in their home zone, providing that the use of a vehicle is essential to the running of their business.
 Up to five permits can be purchased per business premise with up to three vehicles assigned to any one permit (only one vehicle can use a permit at one time).
-Currently businesses on Hackney Council Housing estates do not have a product available to them to park their business vehicles. - 5.57 It is proposed to change the terms and conditions of the business permit to allow parking on estates for eligible vehicles.
+Currently, businesses on Hackney Council Housing estates do not have a product available to them to park their business vehicles. - 5.56 Plans will change the terms and conditions of the business permit to allow parking on estates for eligible vehicles.
 Eligible businesses will first apply for an on-street business permit, and then place a request for a particular estate where their business operates.
-This will allow the vehicle to park in the estate PZ and the surrounding on-street PZ. - 5.58 To be eligible for an estate business permit the business address must be registered on the estate.
-The business must fulfill the existing eligibility criteria for an on-street permit, namely, that the vehicle must be essential to the running of the business. - 5.59 The prices for an estate business permit are proposed to be the same as on-street business permits.
+This will allow the vehicle to park in the estate PZ and the surrounding on-street PZ. - 5.57 To be eligible for an estate business permit the business address must be registered on the estate.
+The business must fulfil the existing eligibility criteria for an on-street permit, namely, that the vehicle must be essential to the running of the business. - 5.58 The prices for estate business permits will be the same as on-street business permits.

-Recommendation 5.9 - Estate business permit
+Recommendation 5.8 - Estate business permit

 To enable business permit holders, whose premises are based on estates with controlled parking, to request that they can park on the same estate as their business is based on, as well as the surrounding zone.
-Approval will be discretionary, and provided on a case by case basis.
+Approval will be discretionary and provided on a case-by-case basis.